ctrapnell/genome551/index.md

 _This paper provided the first evidence of distinct, environmentally-responsive regulatory sequences in the non-coding DNA of higher eukaryotes._

 1. What does the experiment illustrated in Figure 2 establish?
-2. Describe the experiment illustrated in Figure 4 and its main conclusion
+2. Describe the experiment illustrated in Figure 4 and its main conclusion.
 3. Does HSE act as a thermostat?

 ------